anders94/api-docs/source/includes/_http-private.md

 ------|------------
-globalTradeID | The globally unique identifier of this trade. tradeID | The identifier of this trade unique only within this trading pair. currencyPair | The major and minor currencies thich define this market. type | Denotes a 'buy' or a 'sell' execution. rate | The rate at which this trade executed. amount | The amount transacted in this trade.
+globalTradeID | The globally unique identifier of this trade. tradeID | The identifier of this trade unique only within this trading pair. currencyPair | The major and minor currencies which define this market. type | Denotes a 'buy' or a 'sell' execution. rate | The rate at which this trade executed. amount | The amount transacted in this trade.